-An integration of the major subject matter areas covered in the M.B.A. core.
+An integration of the major business subject matter areas.
 Integration is accomplished within the context of studying the strategic management process.
 The course relies heavily on cases that deal with the wide range of policy, strategic, and implementation issues faced by companies operating in both domestic and global markets.